Norway iconic hikes

 First move

-Treat ice, snow, low visibility, short daylight, and limited experience as guide or reschedule triggers.
+Treat ice, snow, low visibility, short daylight, and limited experience as reasons to use a guide or choose another day.

 Trolltunga summer commitment